mdcao/npAnalysis/README.md

 --------------------------------

-The streamline agorithms and auxiliary programs for setting up the pipeline are provided in japsa >= package
+The streamline agorithms and auxiliary programs for setting up the pipeline are provided in japsa package (https://github.com/mdcao/japsa).
+In addition, the free-software dependencies are required:

-In addition to the core of the pipeline provided in our japsa

-The following free-software dependencies are required for setting up the real-time analysis pipeline:

  1. Java >=1.7
  2. bwa >=7.10 (0.7.10-r858-dirty recommended)